 Many Master Gardener Volunteers donate their time beyond the required minimum numbers of hours.
 They volunteer thousands of hours of horticulture-related community service annually in and around Marathon County.
 See Map of Projects.

 UW-Extension has been helping people solve their agricultural problems since 1913.
-Extension agents/farm advisors supervised “Victory gardens” during World War I and II and have helped home and community gardeners ever since.
+Extension agents/farm advisors supervised “Victory Gardens” during World War I and II and have helped home and community gardeners ever since.
 Eventually, a voluntary educational program was initiated to teach gardening to people who would then extend the information to others in the community.
 The first Master Gardener Volunteer Program was started in 1972 in Washington State.
 Since then, Master Gardener Volunteer Programs have spread to over 45 states and four Canadian provinces, and boasts of more than 45,000 volunteers.